redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

     * Return back to the CloudEndure Console

-    * Select the checkbox next to the "migrate-host" virtual machine, Click "Launch Target Machines" and select "Test"
+    * Select the checkbox next to the "migrate-host" virtual machine, Click "Launch Target Machines" and select "Test".
+This will cause a new VM instance to be created within Azure based on the current status of your source VM.
+Since you have "updated" it by providing data to the NodeJS application / MongoDB environment, this should now also migrate to Microsoft Azure.

     * After the test is completed, this should reflect in the "Machines" tab